-- Type/subtype of melanoma
+Type/subtype of melanoma

-- Presence or absence of ulceration
+Presence or absence of ulceration

-- Presence of immune cells (tumor infiltrating lymphocytes)
+Presence of immune cells called tumor-infiltrating lymphocytes

-Each of these items is described in detail below.
+Additional information is described in detail below.

-Types of melanoma
+Types of melanoma of the skin

 Superficial spreading melanoma.
 This is the most common type, accounting for 70% of melanomas.
 It usually develops from an existing mole.

 Lentigo maligna melanoma.
 This type tends to occur in older people.
-It most commonly begins on the face, ears, and arms on skin that is chronically exposed to the sun.
+It most commonly begins on the face, ears, and arms, on skin that is chronically exposed to the sun.

 Acral lentiginous melanoma.
-This type develops on the palms of the hands, soles of the feet, or under the nail bed.
+This type of melanoma develops on the palms of the hands, soles of the feet, or under the nail bed.
 It sometimes occurs on people with darker skin.
 Acral lentiginous melanoma is not related to sun exposure.

 Subtypes of melanoma

-Additional patient evaluation after a diagnosis of melanoma
+Additional evaluation after a diagnosis of melanoma

 Depending on the results of the evaluation, including the pathology report of the primary melanoma tumor, further testing for high-risk or later-stage melanoma may include the following:

 Ultrasound.
-An ultrasound uses sound waves to create a picture of the internal organs, including collections of lymph nodes (called lymph node basins) and soft tissue.
+An ultrasound uses sound waves to create a picture of the internal organs, including collections of lymph nodes, called lymph node basins, and soft tissue.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+If melanoma has spread, a CT scan can also be used to measure the tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye is injected into a patient’s vein.

-Positron emission tomography (PET) scan.
+Positron emission tomography (PET) or PET-CT scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan .
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.